Our Team

 Founder and K-3 Teacher

-Bianca Hagen is the founder and director of Hidden Valley Forest School, which she established in 2022 out of a deep belief that children learn best when immersed in nature, with ample opportunities for authentic play and exploration.
+Bianca is the founder and director of Hidden Valley Forest School, which she established in 2022 out of a deep belief that children learn best when immersed in nature, with ample opportunities for authentic play and exploration.
 What began as a preschool program eventually pivoted to focus solely on the Kindergarten through Third grade levels.

 As both a school leader and classroom teacher, Bianca is committed to building meaningful connections with each student.
 She sees every child as a unique individual who enriches the community through their distinct interests, talents, and observations.
 Known for her energy and warmth, Bianca loves playing active games with students and strongly believes in the importance of movement throughout the day.